codio-templates/processing-demo/.guides/content/Mutability-Lab-3-a721.md

 1) Use `xPosition` and `yPosition` and ask if the ball is at the edge of the window
 1) If yes, then change direction of the velocity

-Create the method `bounce` with two conditionals.
+Create the method `bounceBall` with two conditionals.
 The first checks if the ball is touching left or right sides of the screen, while the second conditional checks if the ball is touching the top or bottom.
 The edges of the screens are represented by a number between 0 and 400 (the width and height of the window).
 If the ball is touching the edge of the screen, its position is either less than 0 or greater than 400.
 When this happens, multiply the appropriate velocity attribute by -1.
 This will turn a positive number negative and a negative number positive.

 ```java
   void bounceBall() {